Boosting community partnerships for immigrant mental health

 Learning, partnering, teaching

-The Partnerships for Community Mental Health and Immigrant Well-being initiative is supported by a donation from the Hughes Holden Foundation.
-Under the initiative, Harvard Chan students and faculty will partner with the LZC to assess the landscape of community mental health resources available to marginalized immigrants in the greater Boston area and increase opportunities for public health students and faculty to be involved in community-based mental health research and practice.
+Under the Partnerships for Community Mental Health and Immigrant Well-being initiative, Harvard Chan students and faculty will partner with the LZC to assess the landscape of community mental health resources available to marginalized immigrants in the greater Boston area and increase opportunities for public health students and faculty to be involved in community-based mental health research and practice.
 Practicum placements for Harvard Chan students at the LZC are already being planned for next summer.

 Beyond financial support for things like rent or food, immigrants may also benefit from group interventions such as yoga or art classes or mindfulness-based stress reduction training.
 Chu hopes that, in the future, information about these sorts of community mental health approaches can be incorporated into courses at Harvard Chan School.